 (Honorable mentions: Wukong, Riven)

 - Get Cloth Armor and 4 Health Potion against these main hard AD duelist and burst champs.
-Build into Sunfire Cape (or if well farmed, get a Bramble Vest, Ruby Crystal, and Sapphire Crystal for AR + HP + MANA, then build those into Thornmail, Iceborn Gauntlet, and etc.).
+Build into Sunfire Aegis (or if well farmed, get a Bramble Vest, Ruby Crystal, and Sapphire Crystal for AR + HP + MANA, then build those into Thornmail, Frostfire Gauntlet, and etc.).

 - The concept of playing from behind is to RESPECT the enemy laner as someone who is sure to outplay, outmaneuver, or hard abuse the counter kit.